PoCInnovation/Workshops/security/ransomware/README.md

 Fill the functions in sources/encryption.c.
 In order to test your program, you can encrypt the Documents/ folder and try to decrypt it with the decryption program already provided.
-If all the sub files in your folder are readables, you are now sure that it works !
+If all the sub files in your folder are readable, you are now sure that it works !

 ### How to run decryption ?